uma458467/cloud-native-app-labs/lab-instructions/spring-cloud-config/pws-lab.md

 $ cd cloud-native-app-labs
 ```

-2) OPTIONAL STEP - Import applications into your IDE such as SpringSource Tool Suite.
+2) OPTIONAL STEP - Import applications into your IDE such as Spring Tool Suite (STS).
 Importing projects at the `cloud-native-app-labs` level is recommended because there are several projects.
 Otherwise, use your favorite editor.

+Here are the basic steps for STS.
+On the Workspace Launcher, browse to your cloud-native-app-labs directory and click OK.
+If the Project Explorer tab is not showing, select Window > Show View > Project Explorer.
+Select File > Import...
+Then select
+Maven > Existing Maven Projects.
+On the Import Maven Projects page, browse to your cloud-native-app-labs directory.
+Make
+sure all projects are selected and click Finish.

 ### `config-server` Setup